 Skip to main content

-OCH would like to notify tenants that Canada Post may be experiencing a labour disruption as of May 22, 2025.
-If confirmed, mail and parcels will not be delivered, and no new items will be accepted.
-You can find more information on Canada Post’s website under Announcement, Latest news, updates and alerts.
+OCH would like to notify tenants that Canada Post is experiencing a labour disruption, effective September 25, 2025.
+Mail and parcels will not be delivered, and no new items will be accepted.
+You can find more information on Canada Post’s website.

-In the meantime, we ask all tenants not to send their rent cheques and money orders in the mail until further notice.
+We ask all tenants NOT to send their rent cheques and money orders by mail until further notice.
 Other payment options are available.
-Please see other available options here
+Please see other available options here.

 Oct 2nd, 2015